This proposal (along with its smaller sister records proposal) covers a

 If s is a non-empty block statement, let s instead be the last statement

 of the block statement.
-It is a compile-time error if s is not abreak
+It is a compile-time error if s is not a break, continue, rethrow or return statement or an expression statement where the

-expression is athrow
+expression is a throw expression.

 Empty cases continue to fallthrough to the next case as before: